NickvisionApps/libnick/docs/notifications.md

     - Returns: `true` if the notification was shown from the NotifyIcon.
     - Returns: `false` if the notification was not shown from the NotifyIcon.
     - Note: Supports the action "open" with action param being a path of a file or folder to open.
+    - Note: This method is only available on Windows.

 ## NotifyIconMenu
 Description: A menu for a NotifyIcon.

-Note: This API is only available on the Windows platform.

 Interface: [notifyiconmenu.h](/include/notifications/notifyiconmenu.h)